qwtyerty/Projects-and-Works/C# Unity/README.md

 Work type:
 Remote development and On-Site Testing

-Select Modules and images from the project are included in the Nephron Project Sub Folder
+Select Modules and images from this project are included in the Nephron Project Sub Folder